 My career’s turning point came when I went to work for the late Santiago Bose

 .
 Helping him create his large paintings in the late 90s was the peak of my short stint in the arts.
 Santi was keen on incorporating digitally manipulated images in his artworks, so he let me play with his laptop’s image editing program to produce images that were eventually transferred by acrylic gloss to stretched canvas and painted over.
 To accomplish the work, I became proficient in Corel Paint and, later, Adobe Photoshop to scan and digitally manipulate images.

 While exploring the programs in his laptop I came upon Netscape Composer.
 I quickly learned that I can make web pages with it.
 I searched the web for tutorials and stumbled upon Webmonkey

 where I religiously read about html.
 I decided right then that I wanted to master this new technology.
 To push me further, Santi decided that we should make a website for our artists group, the Baguio Arts Guild.

 For days, I read about Flash, Fireworks and Dreamweaver (owned by the Macromedia company then) from various online tutorials.
 A few weeks of self-study resulted to one ugly (by my current standards) website but that did start everything.

 The internet has changed dramatically since I typed my first lines of code in Netscape Composer.
 I am often amazed at the speed that new technologies develop.
-No wonder young kids now have to go to school to learn a trade that took me only a few weeks to study almost two decades ago.
+It's no wonder that one must now have to go to school to learn a skill that took me only a few weeks to study over two decades ago.
 I do my best to keep up (still by reading online tutorials) because my love for creating websites is the one thing that has not changed.
 I am happy that after a few career dead-ends, I eventually discovered a profession that I truly enjoy doing.